abanctelchevrel/blog-lazyentropy/app/_drafts/httpBackend.md

 });
 {% endhighlight %}

-Given that all your Ajax call are made through the ```$http``` service.

-#### Handle "GET /items/:id" request
+## Handle a `GET /items/:id` request

-Now we want the fake backend to respond a single friend when a `GET /friends/:id` request is made.
+Now we want the fake backend to respond with a single friend when a `GET /friends/:id` request is made, the expected behaviour when using a REST API.

-You have to teach the fake backend a new rule :
+You have to teach the fake backend a new rule that demand a finer control on the mocked response logic.
+To accomplish this, __instead of just passing an object to the `respond` method we now will pass a function.__ This function must return an array (`[http_code, data]`) and will be called with three arguments :

+1. The HTTP method (GET, POST ...)
+2. The requested url
+3. The request payload

 {% highlight js %}
 //app.js
 myApp.run(function ($httpBackend, mockGetAllFriends, mockGetAFriend) {
   $httpBackend.whenGET(/views\/.*/).passThrough();

   $httpBackend.whenGET(/friends$/)
     .respond(mockGetAllFriends.get());

+  // This regex matches GET /friends/:id requests
   $httpBackend.whenGET(/friends\/\w+$/)
-    .respond(function(method, url) {
+    .respond(function(method, url, params) {

       // Retrieve the asked id as integer ... var re = /.*\/friends\/(\w+)/;
-      var id = parseInt(url.replace(re, '$1'), 10);
+      var friendId = parseInt(url.replace(re, '$1'), 10);
-      // ... and search it in the friend list. var existingFriend = mockGetAFriend.get(id);
+      // ... and search it in the friend list. var existingFriend = mockGetAFriend.get(friendId);
       if (existingFriend) {
-        // The asked id exists in the friend list. return [200, existingFriend];
+        // The asked friendId exists in the friend list. return [200, existingFriend];
       } else {
-        // The asked id does not exist : 404 NOT FOUND return [404];
+        // The asked friendId does not exist : 404 NOT FOUND return [404];
       }
     });

 }).factory('mockGetAFriend', function (mockGetAllFriends) {
   return {
     get: function(friendId) {
-      //Use underscore.js findWhere to find user with requested id. var existingFriend = _.findWhere(mockGetAllFriends.get(), {
+      //I use the convenient findWhere from underscore.js to find
+      // user with requested id.
+      var existingFriend = _.findWhere(mockGetAllFriends.get(), {
         id: friendId
       });